 From asset to revenue driver: batteries pay off twice

-- Climate impact & resource efficiency: Maximum lifetime extension of the batteries; recycling at the end of life.
+- Climate impact & resource efficiency: Maximum extension of battery life; recycling only afterwards.

-- System benefits: Provision of balancing capacity, grid stabilization, improved integration of renewables.
+- System benefits: Provision of balancing energy, grid stabilization, improved integration of renewables.

-- Economics: Additional revenues for manufacturers and — prospectively — for EV drivers.
+- Economic efficiency: Additional revenues for manufacturers and – in the future – for electric car drivers.

-Longer life, lower CO₂, a more stable grid — and additional revenues: The project unlocks value across the entire battery life cycle, integrates more renewables and turns EV batteries into market-ready flexibility.
+Longer service life, less CO₂, a more stable grid, and additional revenue: The project extends the entire battery lifecycle, integrates more renewables into the system, and converts vehicle batteries into marketable flexibility.